Adopt a Cocker Spaniel

 Summary: Why Adopt A Cocker Spaniel?

-I hope this article giving reasons to adopt a Cocker Spaniel have been useful.
+I hope this article's reasons for adopting a Cocker Spaniel have been helpful.

-This article on Cocker Spaniel adoption will give you some more excellent reasons for adopting an older dog and will explain some of the reasons Cocker Spaniels (and other breeds) find themselves in a rescue home.
+This article on Cocker Spaniel adoption will give you more excellent reasons for adopting an older dog.
+It will explain why Cocker Spaniels (and other breeds) find themselves in a rescue home.

 Not all adopted dogs have behavioural problems, but being aware of potential issues is your first step to helping the new member of your family settle in happily.